 11. Make Room for Your Hobbies; Decompress With Happiness

 Though stress is inevitable, most people desire lives with the least amount of it possible.
-While my guidelines may be a great starting point, I’m sure there are many other techniques for defeating stress while working from home that you may think of as a reader.
-Please add your own de-stress techniques in the comments below.
+While my guidelines may be a great starting point, I’m sure there are many other techniques for decreasing stress while working from home that you may think of as a reader.
+Please add your own de-stressing techniques in the comments below.

 Robert Parmer is a blooming, independently motivated web writer.
 He is a student of Boise State University, an avid musician, and a cat lover who frequently lets black cats cross his path.
 Follow Robert on Twitter @robparmer.